 Introductions

-An introduction is not just a formality.
-It’s the time sequence and an occasion to capture the listener’s imagination and receptivity.
+It’s a moment in time — with the most possibility — an occasion to capture the listener’s imagination and receptivity.

 Unfortunately, many of us relate to an introduction the way we relate to breathing — without thinking about it.
 And in so doing, we unknowingly deny people, projects, and ideas being introduced the opportunity to establish the resonance and import they often deserve.